 Matthew R. Shindell

 Matthew R. Shindell is a Member of the firm’s Commercial Litigation, Health Care Law & Litigation and Insurance Coverage & Casualty Litigation Groups.
 His practice primarily concentrates on the defense of medical malpractice claims against physicians, nurses, medical practice groups, hospitals, long-term care facilities and community clinics.
 Mr Shindell also defends complex liability claims involving consumer products and industrial equipment.
 In addition, he routinely handles complex commercial litigation cases.
 He regularly writes articles for legal, consumer and trade publications on topics pertaining to his areas of practice.

 Mr. Shindell has experience at the trial and appellate levels.
 For example, he recently earned a defense verdict in a legal malpractice case involving an underlying nursing home matter as well as a non-suit in a professional liability action against an attorney.

-Mr. Shindell is AV Rated, which is the highest ranking a lawyer may receive from his peers.
+Mr. Shindell is AV Rated by Martindale-Hubbell.
 Moreover, he has been selected as a Super Lawyer, Rising Star from 2010 to 2016 and a Super Lawyer since 2017.

-Mr. Shindell was recently featured in a Legal Intelligencer Article discussing a Schuylkill County Court of Common Pleas ruling on Nov.
+Mr. Shindell was featured in a Legal Intelligencer Article discussing a Schuylkill County Court of Common Pleas ruling on Nov.
 10, 2020.
 This ruling agreed with Mr. Shindell that plaintiffs may not pursue a corporate negligence claim against mental healthcare facilities.
 This ruling may clarify Pennsylvania law.

 - Bengal Converting Inc. v.
 Dual Printing, 2012 WL 831965 (E.D.Pa.
 2012) – In this breach of contract action, Mr. Shindell had the plaintiff’s negligence claim dismissed pursuant to the Gist of the Action Doctrine.